Mrugaya (1989 film)

-Mrugaya (English: The Hunt) is a 1989 Malayalam drama film written by A. K. Lohithadas and directed by I. V. Sasi.
-The film stars Mammootty and Sunitha in the lead role, with Thilakan, Jagathy Sreekumar, Lalu Alex and Urvashi in supporting roles.
-It tells the story of Varunni (Mammootty), the uncultured and drunkard hunter who arrives in the village to kill a man-eating leopard.
+Mrugaya (English: The Hunt) is a 1989 Indian Malayalam-language thriller drama film written by A. K. Lohithadas and directed by I. V. Sasi.
+The film stars Mammootty and Sunitha in the lead role, with Thilakan, Jagathy Sreekumar, Lalu Alex, and Urvashi in supporting roles.
+It tells the story of Varunni (Mammootty), the uncultured and drunkard hunter, who arrives in the village to kill a man-eating leopard.
 The film won two Kerala State Film Awards.
 The leopard, used in a number of scenes in the film, was lent by animal trainer Govindarajan Naidu.
-Sasi had said that, the climax fight scene with leopard was done by Mammootty without dupes.
+Sasi had said that the climax fight scene with the leopard was done by Mammootty himself without dupes.